notofonts/noto-docs/src/website/use.md

 ## How are Noto fonts organized?

 Noto is a collection of high-quality fonts with multiple weights and widths in sans, serif, mono and other styles.
-The Noto fonts are made for the world.
+Noto fonts are made for the world.
 They offer a modular, flexible typographic system for designers, writers, publishers, advertisers, software makers, students, and scholars everywhere.

-The Noto fonts are licensed under the Open Font License.
+All Noto fonts are licensed under the Open Font License.
 You can use them freely in your products and projects — print or digital, commercial or otherwise.
 However, you can’t sell the fonts on their own.
 (This isn’t legal advice, please consider consulting a lawyer and see the [full license](https://github.com/googlefonts/noto-fonts/blob/main/LICENSE) for all details.)

 ### Noto scripts